craftcode404/technical_test/frontend/README.md

 # Front End solution

-The front end application is made using React Create App.
+The front-end application is implemented with React js.
-It is a single page application that uses Chart.js react library to display two graphs in a single page.
+It is a single-page application that uses Chart.js react library to display the line charts.
-It can be seen in the following url:
+It can be seen in the following URL: https://testenv-f5a9e.web.app/

 ## Deployment
-The deployment is made in AWS s3 bucket and it is served through Aws Cloudfront service.
+The deployment is made in the AWS s3 bucket and it is served through Aws Cloudfront service using a Firebase hosting service.